Zeying-Gong/aiaa4220_hw3/README.md

 **⚠️ However, the following restrictions must be respected:**
 1. **No bypassing simulation**: You cannot circumvent the simulator's navigation logic to directly generate result files
-2. **No additional sensors/information**: You cannot access extra environmental information or sensors beyond the allowed observation keys
+2. **No additional sensors/information**: You cannot access extra  information or sensors beyond allowed observations during evaluations
 3. **Open-source models only**: You cannot use proprietary pretrained models or private datasets that are not publicly accessible

 These restrictions ensure fair competition while maintaining the scientific integrity of the homework.